1900-1983 Distance and Cross Country

 1975- Coach Blackwood Pending More Info

-Finished 2nd to Arkansas in the SWC.
-Coach Price said we finished 2nd but "When you run as well as you can you've got to be proud, and that is what we did.
-Paul Craig leads the team with a 4th place finish at the SWC meet.
+We finished second to Arkansas in the Southwest Conference (SWC).
+Coach Price acknowledged our performance, saying, “When you run as well as you can, you’ve got to be proud, and that is what we did.”
+Paul Craig led the team to a fourth-place finish at the SWC meet.

-(Romo also ran a sub 4 mile but it was after he graduated from Texas.)
+(Note: Romo also ran a sub-4 minute mile, but that was after he graduated from Texas.)

 1976-Coach Price